-The Receiver has now disposed of all of the remaining personal property secured from Kinetic Funds' office in Sarasota, Florida, which has included donations to three local non-profits.
-As for the ISX software, the Receiver was previously provided with a "Summary & Valuation of ISX Codebase" prepared by Marshall Swatt which, among other things, concluded that the "codebase is largely a preliminary design, for proof of concept or demonstration purposes, rather than suitable for actual use" and estimated that the software has a current market value of approximately \$45,000.
-The Receiver intends to explore available options to realize any value from the ISX asset.
-Finally, the Receiver will continue to engage in discussions with the Zephyr principal regarding the ability to receive any value for that investment.
-Any interested parties should visit the Receiver's website at www.kineticreceivership.com for more information.
+The Receiver previously disposed of all of the remaining personal property secured from Kinetic Funds' office in Sarasota, Florida, which has included donations to three local non-profits.
+As for the ISX software, the Receiver was marshall Swatt which, among other things, concluded that the "codebase is largely a preliminary design, for proof of concept or demonstration purposes, rather than suitable for actual use" and estimated that the software has a current market value of approximately \$45,000.
+The Receiver continues to explore available options to realize any value from the ISX asset and the Zephyr investment.